parthkl021/Malaria-Detection/README.md

-# Analysis of traditional and deep learning methods on Malaria Detection from Image Cells
+Malaria Detection from image cells

-We go through a detailed study of tradition machine learning algorithms for malaria detection.
-Attached Report details the analysis.
+-
+Malaria Detection from image cells using extraction techniques Using Machine Learning & Deep Learning models for the classification tasks.